sushant-suse/longhorn-article/Longhorn_v2.md

 ## Introduction
-When working with Kubernetes, applications scale and shift fast, one fundamental challenge stands out which is persistent storage.
-The question is how to ensure that the critical data does not get lost due to the ephemeral nature of containers?
+When working with Kubernetes, applications scale and shift fast, one fundamental challenge that stands is persistent storage.
+The question is how to ensure critical data does not get lost due to the ephemeral nature of containers?
 The traditional storage solutions require complex configurations, performance issues, and in general it is a big problem for DevOps teams.

 Applications that need stateful data also need a storage system that is highly available, scalable, and easy to manage.